K.J. Wright only considerable question mark as healthier Seahawks prepare to host Packers

 The same likely can’t be said for linebacker K.J.
 Wright, whose nagging knee injury forced him to miss the end of the Rams game last weekend and is listed as doubtful for Thursday night.

-Still, despite the fact that Wright did not participate in Wenesday’s practice, Carroll isn’t prepared to rule the veteran out.
+Still, despite the fact that Wright did not participate in Wednesday’s practice, Carroll isn’t prepared to rule the veteran out.

 “Well, let’s see what happens tomorrow.
 We’ll talk about it after that,” Carroll said.
 “We’re going to go up to game time and see how it works out.
 He’s a gallant competitor and we’ll see what it means.
 But right now we’ve got him as doubtful.”